 My name is Olga Vasylchenko and I would appreciate your vote for the College of Nursing representative.

-Candidates for College of Social & Behavioral Sciences Representatives
+Candidates for the College of Pharmacy Representatives

 Do you care deeply about the needs of your peers?
 Are there things within your department and/or college that need to be brought to light and changed?
 Do you enjoy advocating for fellow peers?
 GPSC would love to ask YOU to consider running to represent your college.
 Deadlines have closed but you are still eligible to run as a "Write-in" for President, Executive Vice President, Administrative Vice President, At-Large Representative, or Representative for the college you are enrolled in.